Usumec/ProgrammingAssignmentW4/README.md

-Finally, using dplyr, only mean and standard deviation are selected for each measurement, the average of each variable for each activity and each subject is calculated. the results are stored in a new dataset
+Finally, using dplyr, only mean and standard deviation are selected for each measurement, the average of each variable for each activity and each subject is calculated. the results are stored in a new dataset.
+The output is written in a text file named “output.txt”

 ``` r
 # extract only measurements on mean and std, group and calculate mean